 - If the disk you want to restore contains an LVM volume group, consider the following:

 - Restoring the original disk and the LVM volume groups as 2 separate disks requires an increased amount of storage space.
 For example, you restore a machine with 2 disks, and a separate LVM volume group is configured on each of these disks.
-In this case, Veeam Agent will restore 4 disks.
+In this case, Veeam Backup & Replication will restore 4 disks.
 The restored disks will consume the storage space equal to the size of the 2 original disks and the 2 LVM volume groups from these disks.

 Restore to Hyper-V VM